Location: Nice, France

 The room had a small computerized minibar with a selection of drinks and snacks.
 We never help ourselves to any, but the prices started around €5 and moved quickly upward.
 There was a small section in the minibar that we used to store our own food.

-Our 8th floor room was classified as ‘Partial Sea View’.
-In reality, it was a pool view room.
+Our 8th floor room is classified as ‘Partial Sea View’, at least according to the front desk.
+In reality, it is a pool view room.
 While it is true that the ocean is technically visible from the balcony, because of the structure of the front of the hotel, we could only see a few square feet of the Mediterranean.
 The better rooms were clearly either one floor up, or a few floors down.

 The balcony with table and chairs was great for relaxing.
 We spent some time enjoying the warm and humid summer air of the French Riviera.